flatironinstitute/sciware/20_Documentation/main.md

 Documentation

-- why: overview, examples, and scope for today
+- why: overview, warm-up examples, and scope for today

 - how:
   - tools for nice docs (web-facing, manuals, etc)
-  - writing docs for functions
+  - writing docs for functions - with exercises